Data-Driven Content Planning & Page Optimization

 “Numbers tell stories.
 Design amplifies them.”

-Analytics inform creativity — pairing behavioral insights with visual design leads to smarter decisions.
+• Analytics inform creativity — pairing behavioural insights with visual design leads to smarter decisions.

 Reflection